JacobKnyspel/personal-website/content/home/experience.md

     location: London
     date_start: '2021-09-01'
     date_end: '2022-07-01'
+    description: |3-
-    description: I completed a self-led research project under the supervision of [Dr. Charlotte Russell](https://www.kcl.ac.uk/people/charlotte-russell) (King’s College London), which formed the basis of my final-year undergraduate dissertation.
-I used generalized linear mixed-effect modelling and likelihood-based model comparisons to provide new insight into the temporal mechanics of facial expression perception in healthy individuals.
-For this project I was awarded an *Undergraduate Poster Conference Prize* and nominated for the *EPS/BSA Undergraduate Project Prize* and *BPS Cognitive Section Undergraduate Project Prize*.
+        I completed a self-led undergraduate dissertation project under the supervision of [Dr. Charlotte Russell](https://www.kcl.ac.uk/people/charlotte-russell) at the Department of Psychology, King’s College London, the aim of which was to investigate factors which influence the temporal mechanics of facial expression perception.

+        My responsibilities included: (i) designing the research, (ii) applying for ethical approval, (iii) building an online experiment, (iv) managing participant recruitment, (v) analysing experimental data, and (vi) writing a manuscript of the finished research.

+        For this project I was awarded an Undergraduate Poster Conference Prize and nominated for the [*EPS/BSA Undergraduate Project Prize*](#distinctions) and [*BPS Cognitive Section Undergraduate Project Prize*](#distinctions).

   - title: King's Undergraduate Research Fellowship
     company: Department of Psychology, King's College London